 We refuse the facile dichotomies of ‘high’ and ‘low’, Hollywood and independent, art and commercial cinema.
 We discuss Hollywood films seriously, and ‘art’ movies critically.
 We aim at becoming a truly international journal, recognising local specificities, but also the ultimate interconnectedness of an increasingly globalised world.

-The printed edition of Film International focuses on longer essays with in-depth analysis, but we also feature interviews, festival reports and essay reviews of film books, DVD releases and films at the cinema.
-General reviews are published in our webzine along with exclusive texts of all the above categories.
+The printed edition of Film International focuses on exclusive longer essays with in-depth analysis, but we also feature interviews, festival reports and essay reviews of film books, DVD releases and films at the cinema.
+General reviews are published in our webzine along with texts exclusive to the site of all the above categories.

 The views and opinions of all signed texts are those of the authors, and do not necessarily represent or reflect those of the board of editors.

 Potential contributors are invited to read and consider this.